LearnersGuild/guide/Game_Manual/Cognitive_Apprenticeship.md

 <div class="wistia_responsive_padding" style="padding:56.25% 0 0 0;position:relative;"><div class="wistia_responsive_wrapper" style="height:100%;left:0;position:absolute;top:0;width:100%;"><iframe src="//fast.wistia.net/embed/iframe/dbknami46w?seo=false&videoFoam=true" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="100%" height="100%"></iframe></div></div>
 <script src="//fast.wistia.net/assets/external/E-v1.js" async></script>

+## Terminology

+_Most of the terms below are borrowed directly from Vanessa P. Dennen and Kerry J. Burner's work, ["The Cognitive Apprenticeship Model in Educational Practice"](http://www.aect.org/edtech/edition3/ER5849x_C034.fm.pdf)._

+###### Apprenticeship
+A process through which a more experienced person assists a less experienced one by way of demonstration, support, and examples.

+###### Articulation
+In cognitive apprenticeship, verbalizing the results of reflective acts.

+###### Coaching
+In cognitive apprenticeship, assisting and supporting learners’ cognitive activities.

+###### Cognitive apprenticeship
+An apprenticeship process that utilizes cognitive and metacognitive skills and processes to guide learning.

+###### Community of practice
+A group of people bound by participation in an activity common to them all; may be formal or informal.

+###### Exploration
+In cognitive apprenticeship, forming and testing a personal hypothesis in pursuit of learning.

+###### Modeling
+In cognitive apprenticeship, demonstrating thought processes.

+###### Reflection
+In cognitive apprenticeship, self-analysis and self-assessment.

+###### Scaffolding
+Support that is provided to assist learners in reaching skill levels beyond their current abilities; essential to scaffolding is fading the support inversely to the learners’ acquisition of the skill that is being supported.

+###### Session
+A specific time during which a practitioner and one or more learners engages in one full cycle of Preparation -> Observation/Practice -> Reflection.

+###### Situatedness
+The context or constellation of influential events and elements that govern and shape human life.

+###### Zone of proximal development (ZPD)
+A term coined by Vygotsky to describe the space between a learner’s current skill level and the next skill level that the learner cannot reach without assistance.